 Thankfully, gluten free diets have become much more popular in New Zealand and restaurants and food manufacturers are now offering more gluten free options.

 Current studies suggest there seems to be a link between Coeliac Disease and infertility.
 In 2016 a survey was sent to Coeliac New Zealand members exploring the relationship between Coeliac Disease and fertility.
 It was not a scientific study, but as the only New Zealand specific information published in this area, the results are interesting.
 The survey suggests that the experiences of New Zealand women with Coeliac Disease are consistent with existing scientific research: fertility may be affected by undiagnosed Coeliac Disease.
 It is not fully understood at this time how Coeliac Disease impacts fertility or pregnancy outcomes.

 The impact of Coeliac Disease on a woman’s fertility may be affected by other factors such as how long they’ve been eating gluten-free, how strictly they adhere to their diet, and when they were diagnosed with Coeliac Disease.
 Recently, the Sydney Morning Herald published an interview with Australian woman Helen, who shared her fertility journey and subsequent Coeliac Disease diagnosis.
 Helen’s story echoes the survey findings: cutting gluten from her diet helped her become pregnant.

-New Zealand Registered Dietitian Teresa O’Sullivan, who will be joining the Repromed team in March, has this to say: “Scientific studies have found conflicting results when looking at the link between Coeliac Disease and fertility, however current research suggests difficulty getting pregnant may be one sign of undiagnosed Coeliac Disease.
+New Zealand Registered Dietitian Teresa O’Sullivan, has this to say: “Scientific studies have found conflicting results when looking at the link between Coeliac Disease and fertility, however current research suggests difficulty getting pregnant may be one sign of undiagnosed Coeliac Disease.
 For this reason, some countries like the U.K. recommend testing for Coeliac Disease in women with unexplained infertility or recurrent miscarriages.”

 Going Gluten Free